Gray Goldenrod

 Distinctive features: Small; grey stem that arches over; grows in dry soil of open areas.

-Flowers: Summer, Fall; Yellow; Indistinguishable parts (petals)
+Flowers: Summer, Autumn; Yellow; Indistinguishable parts (petals)

-Leaves: Small
+Leaves: Small.

 Height: Up to 1 m (2 ft)